SayakaIsBaka/fls-rich-presence-cs/README.md

 ## To Do

-- Make something *slightly* more user-friendly
+- Make something to easily access the debug log

 ## Credits